FedericoDiMarzo/MusesEchoes/README.md

 The immersive experience you live inside the room will give you the possibility of interacting with the installation by the instruments placed inside the room.

  ## muses.py
-Muses.py is the main class that makes up the Muse's Echoes application.
+The script muses.py contains the main class that makes up the Muses' Echoes application.
 After an object is created passing all the requested parameters to modify the settings, the application can be started calling the start method.
 The start method will block the execution and spawn the threads needed for the application to work.
 The fire_event method will than handle the synchronization between the threads.

 ### Constructor
-Can be found in muses.py class.
-The following are the editable parameters for an easy Muses Echoes customisation:
+Can be found in ```muses.py``` class.
+The following are the editable parameters for an easy Muses Echoes customization:

 ```midi_in_port```: name of the midi input port